Use Conversion Wizards to Achieve 3-5x Higher Conversion RatesReading Time: 4 minutes

 Making your website as clear as possible to facilitate the buyer’s journey will nip many potential problems in the bud, but there are other tools you can use to help customers find what they’re looking for.

-Here are some good examples of when to add a wizard to your website:
+Here are some good examples of when to add a conversion wizard to your website:

 - Whenever you offer a large number of products that could make the process confusing and cause paradox of choice.
 That way, the wizard will help narrow down the user’s choices, saving a lot of time and avoiding frustration.